rafaelrcamargo/logos/README.md

-# logos
+# Logos

-A news feed, a really good one!
+> A news feed, a really good one!

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details